PrincetonUniversity/STELLOPT/STELLOPT Compilation Debian.md

 Installation Steps
 -----

 1\.
-Verify that your version of Ubuntu is up to date.
+Verify that your version of Debian is up to date.
 2\.
 Use apt-get to install your packages.

     sudo apt-get install git